unnamed/modulizer/README.md

 </dependency>
 ````

-If you want to use de adaption to Bukkit you must use this:
+If you want to use de adaption to Bukkit you only need to use this:
 ````xml
 <dependency>
     <groupId>team.unnamed.modulizer</groupId>